derailed-dash/Advent-of-Code/docs/python/assertion.md

 Use assertions to **test for something that you believe should *always* be true**.
 Or, to put it another way: to generate a runtime error whenever we hit a condition that we believe should never happen.

-(Contrast _exceptions_, which should be used for conditions that might happen, and which generally need to be handled.)
+(Contrast [exceptions](/python/exceptions), which should be used for conditions that might happen, and which generally need to be handled.)

 In plain English, an assertion might go something like this: